-Difficulties combine, leading to escalation in anxiety and deteriorating well-being and mental health.
-Difficulties combine (sometimes including the impact of the continuous challenge and effort of continually attempting to 'mask' difficulties), leading to:
+Difficulties combine, leading to escalation in anxiety and deteriorating well-being and mental health:

 - Increased withdrawn behaviours.

 - Increase in challenging behaviours.

 - Escalation in behaviours in order to be sent home or excluded.

-- Difficulties around eating in school or at home.
+- Difficulties around eating in school or at home

 - Escalating difficulties with emotional regulation at home.

 - Increase in demand avoidance.

 - Increase in perfectionism/'overworking'.

 - Increasingly reporting feeling unwell.

 - Refusing to attend school, or parental efforts to ensure attendance are met with increasing resistance.

-- 'Buddy' systems. - Circle of Friends approach. - Allocation of a key person. - Lunch time clubs/activities. - Place and time to be away from the demands of social interaction. - Support during unstructured times to prompt the use of helpful strategies, encourage and model. - Consider, in collaboration with the learner and parents/carers, peer awareness training. - Mentoring support. - Be vigilant for signs of increasing generalised anxiety and deteriorating wellbeing. - Discussion at the Local Inclusion Forum Team meetings. - Analysis of aspects of school life that are most difficult. - Supported transition in to school each day. - Enhanced communication plan agreed with parents, which may include more regular phone calls, emails, meetings, use of contact. - Consider increased use of learning breaks. - Consider curriculum load. - Consider referral to GP or NELFT. - Signpost parents to the Local Offer and known community support. - Discuss referral to Early Help/Social Care with parents. - Consider needs to other children in the family.
+- 'Buddy' systems. - Circle of Friends approach. - Allocation of a key person. - · Lunch time clubs/activities. - Place and time to be away from the demands of social interaction. - Support during unstructured times to prompt the use of helpful strategies, encourage and model. - Consider, in collaboration with the learner and parents/carers, peer awareness training. - · Mentoring support. - Be vigilant for signs of increasing generalised anxiety and deteriorating wellbeing. - Discussion at the Local Inclusion Forum Team meetings. - Analysis of aspects of school life that are most difficult. - Supported transition in to school each day. - Enhanced communication plan agreed with parents, which may include more regular phone calls, emails, meetings, use of contact. - Consider increased use of learning breaks. - Consider curriculum load. - · Consider referral to GP or NELFT. - Signpost parents to the Local Offer and known community support. - Discuss referral to Early Help/Social Care with parents. - Consider needs to other children in the family. - Consider the use of a reduced timetable as an interim measure to reduce immediate demand and help manage escalating anxiety.